 Taking the time to put together a resume shows the recruiter or hiring manager that you take your career seriously.
 Your resume should be easy to read and uncluttered.
 Use a legible font like Times New Roman, Calibri, or Arial and make sure that it’s not too large or too small.
 10 to 12 point font is acceptable.

-- Puts All Your Information in One Location.
+It Keeps All of Your Information in One Location

 Your career to-date on a sheet of paper or two can provide a measurement of where you have been professionally and may give you ideas about where you want to go.